New Multiple Sclerosis Treatments 2021

 If you’ve received a Multiple Sclerosis diagnosis and are trying to access a new Multiple Sclerosis drug that is approved outside of your country of residence, we might be able to help you access it with the help of your treating doctor.
 You can read more about the medicines we can help you access and their price below:

-Why buy new treatments for Multiple Sclerosis with TheSocialMedwork?
+Why access new treatments for Multiple Sclerosis with TheSocialMedwork?

 TheSocialMedwork is registered in The Hague with the Dutch Ministry of Health (registration number 6730 BEM) as an independent medicines intermediary.
 We have helped patients from over 85 countries to access thousands of medicines including.
 With a prescription from your treating doctor, you can count on our expert team to safely and legally guide you to access a new medication for Multiple Sclerosis.
 If you or someone you know are looking to access a medicine that is not yet approved where they live, we can support you.
 Contact us for more information.